-What is Early Intervention Behaviour Support?
+What Is Early Intervention Behaviour Support?

 It involves several approaches to teaching including positive reinforcement, repeated exposure to tasks, modelling and generalisation across settings.
 Exposure to this type of teaching facilitates a positive change in behaviour and increases acquisition in development within areas of language, play, behaviour, academic and social behaviour.